-Boilerplate clauses refers to the relatively standardised clauses in mostly business-to-business contracts, and are found towards the end of an agreement.
+Boilerplate clauses refer to the relatively standardised clauses in mostly business-to-business contracts and are found towards the end of an agreement.
 Parties usually don't spend any time negotiating these, preferring to focus on the more 'substantial' clauses such as payment, termination and limitations of liability.
 While perhaps not as commercially sensitive as other terms in a contract and consequently often overlooked, they nevertheless perform a valuable and useful purpose in a contract.

 What are boilerplate clauses?